Documentation

 }

 Need to keep personal data out of the model entirely, so you can use any model without leaking a single name, number, or secret?
 Enable Policies → Data protection: Sluis replaces detected PII and secrets with stable typed tokens (e.g. «EMAIL_1»), forwards only the tokens to the provider, and restores the originals in the response.
 The map is never persisted.
-That is what makes a US or Chinese model safe to call.
+That is what makes any third-party model safe to call.
 The full detector library and name detection are covered in the Data protection reference below.

 Verify the seal